lsobremonte/lsobremonte.github.io/_posts/2024-07-08-chatGPT-prompts.md

 #### Test yourself using Feynman technique
 <p><b>Create a study plan</b><br>
-Create a study timetable for a student revising `TOPIC` The timetable should cover a week.
+Create a study timetable for a student revising `TOPIC`.
+The timetable should cover a week.
-The timetable should break the above topic down into it's individual learning topics.
+The timetable should break the above topic down into its individual learning topics.
-The timetable should include food breaks, excercise breaks and sleep.
+The timetable should include food breaks, exercise breaks, and sleep.
-Each day should be displayed in timeblocks.
+Each day should be displayed in time blocks.</p>

 <p><b>Create a test</b><br>
-I have an upcoming exam that I need to practice could you please provide me with 5 multiple choice and 5 long form questions for me to practice ?
+I have an upcoming exam that I need to practice.
+Could you please provide me with 5 multiple-choice and 5 long-form questions for me to practice?</p>

-<p><b>Create multiple choice questions</b><br>
+<p><b>Create multiple-choice questions</b><br>
 Topic: `TOPIC`
-Write a multiple choice question with 1 correct answer and 4 incorrect distractor answers.
+Write a multiple-choice question with 1 correct answer and 4 incorrect distractor answers.
-Answers should be labelled A to E.  each answer should have a explanation
+Answers should be labeled A to E. Each answer should have an explanation.</p>

 <p><b>Create Multiple Choice Questions</b><br>
 You are a college professor in `SUBJECT`.
-Create 10 multiple choice questions based on the topic of `TOPIC`.
+Create 10 multiple-choice questions based on the topic of `TOPIC`.
 There should be 1 correct answer and 3 incorrect answers.
 Allow me to answer one question at a time before providing me another question.
-For each question I answer,  please advice if I am correct or incorrect and provide an explanation accordingly.
+For each question I answer, please advise if I am correct or incorrect and provide an explanation accordingly.</p>

 <p><b>Short answer prompt</b><br>
 You are a college professor in `SUBJECT`.
 Create 5 based **short answer questions** on a topic of `TOPIC`.
 Allow me to answer one question at a time before providing me another question.
-For each question I answer, please advice if I am correct or incorrect and provide an explanation.
-Grade my answers in percentages.
+For each question I answer, please advise if I am correct or incorrect and provide an explanation.
+Grade my answers in percentages.</p>

 <p><b>Create Study schedule</b><br>
-create a study schedule for all of the above in an appropriate amount of weeks.
+Create a study schedule for all of the above in an appropriate amount of weeks.
 I can study 2 hours every Tuesday and Thursday.
-Please include time for revision and testing.
+Please include time for revision and testing.</p>

 </details>